+In her first interview with the gay press, the 24-year-old Indianapolis native spoke with The Advocate about her platform of improving the climate for LGBT youths in schools, misconceptions about beauty pageant contestants, and the real lesson of Prejean, the 2009 Miss USA runner-up.
+Do you think beauty pageant contestants are misunderstood?
 Yes, I do.
-Even upon entering my first local for the Miss America organization four years go, I had some of those stereotypes that are very common — the hairspray, the eyelashes, the glue and the tape, and all those things.
+Even upon entering my first local for the Miss America organization four years go, I had some of those stereotypes that are very common -- the hairspray, the eyelashes, the glue and the tape, and all those things.
 What I found was a group of incredibly intelligent, driven, and service-minded women.
 I have found my absolute best friends through this organization.

 The Miss America organization is a scholarship organization.
 Each of us has a platform that we support.
 Girls support platforms from a variety of places.
 Things like promoting the arts, arts education in schools, traffic safety, driving safety.

+Do you fit the stereotypical mold of a pageant contestant?
 I don't think I fit the mold at all, but I think that's been the greatest part and the reason I have such an effect on people throughout the pageant.
 My coworkers have said, "No offense, but I didn't think you were a pageant girl."
 It's empowering women.

+What is your day job?
 I have my own business in commercial portraiture and graphic design.
 I also work for Apple, but I'm not allowed to say any more about Apple other than I work for the company on the technical side, based on PR restrictions.

+How did you get started in competition?
 I started just four years ago.
 My platform was a strong reason in getting started.
 I think it's an unlikely challenge for this message to be discussed.
 I competed in Indiana for two years in college.
 Once I graduated, I came to New York and continued competing.
 I don't think I would have continued competing if my platform was not something about which I'm so passionate.

 Are you aware of any predecessors who competed on a gay rights

+platform?
 In the 90-year history of Miss America, we have not yet

 found any Miss America contestant who has had this platform.
 It is